The National Center for Enhanced Post-Adoption Support services for statestribal nationsterritories

 What We Stand for

-Funded by the United States Department of Health & Human Services, Administration for Children & Families, Children’s Bureau in October 2023, the National Center for Enhanced Post-Adoption Support provides access to various resources that will enable states, tribal nations and territories to provide practical, culturally responsive services to families that have achieved permanency through adoption or guardianship.
-The Post-Adoption Center represents an important way that the Children’s Bureau provides technical assistance to states, tribal nations and territories.
+Funded in 2023, by the U.S. Department of Health & Human Services, Administration for Children & Families, Children’s Bureau, the National Center for Enhanced Post-Adoption Support provides resources to help states, tribal nations, and territories deliver practical, community centered services to families who have achieved permanency through adoption or guardianship.
+All services are free, collaborative, and grounded in community engagement.
+The Post-Adoption Center also partners with three other Children’s Bureau–funded centers to provide comprehensive technical assistance, supporting efforts to strengthen child welfare systems and improve safety, permanency, and well-being for children and families.

 Our Impact